jrhun/TeensyEngine/README.md

 If trying to make this project, please confirm the pinout matches for the display and accelerometer!
 I got caught out and assumed they were the same for the two almost identical accelerometers I had, then needed to edit the circuit board.
 Also the linear regulator for the processor 5V line got way too hot so I changed it for a small buck convertor that (roughly) matched it's footprint.
 To be honest the circuit board could be redone with a teensy 4.1, as soldering the pogo pins to connect to the back of the teensy 4.0 was very tedious.

 #### Lights
 Custom 3d printed scaffolding for strips of SK6805-2427 RGB LEDs, to hold them in a sphereical shape inside a polycarbonate ball 25cm in diameter.
 They're held slightly back from the inside of the sphere to help diffuse the lights nicely.
-The scaffolding press fits together and tolerances were set for my 3d printer - YUMV, they're also held in place under slight compression from the globe.
+The scaffolding press fits together and tolerances were set for my 3d printer - YUMV.
+They're also held in place under slight compression from the globe.
 I won't lie, it took a long time to cut/strip the wires and solder everything all together, I probably didn't need to but I also added extra connections in the middle of the strips for power/ground and stability in holding everything in place.
 The LED strips are arranged as 30 to a strip with an offset pattern to reduce crowding at the poles, allowing for an effective resolution of 32H x 64W.
 See the [build details](buildLog/README.md) for photos.

 The lights are from [Aliexpress](https://www.aliexpress.com/item/32818340106.html?spm=a2g0o.order_list.order_list_main.358.679f1802EQyb32), and were chosen for their high density (120/M, 8.33mm pitch) and thin strips (6mm width).
 Lights with a smaller pitch and thinner stip were outrageously expensive at the time I was purchasing LEDs, but have since come down in price somewhat...
 Version 5 [TBC](https://www.aliexpress.com/item/1005003798198621.html?spm=a2g0o.productlist.main.1.1ec91845yMUVny&algo_pvid=75d3a123-2f4a-48b9-b82f-fbbad28e56ed&algo_exp_id=75d3a123-2f4a-48b9-b82f-fbbad28e56ed-0&pdp_ext_f=%7B%22sku_id%22%3A%2212000028080815414%22%7D&pdp_npi=2%40dis%21AUD%2140.15%2126.11%21%21%21%21%21%40211bf14716719782508633629d0742%2112000028080815414%21sea&curPageLogUid=63plojRdJNp2)?